-When you move, it is important to update your address with the government.
-That way, you will make sure to receive important documents in the mail like hearing or interview notices.
+When you move, it is important to update your address with the U.S. government if you want to pursue your immigration case.
+That way, you will receive important documents in the mail such as hearing or interview notices.

 This information is not intended to be legal advice.